kristyrobledo/T4DM_mediation_paper/README.md

 - `e2_change`: change in E2
 - `shbg_change`: change in SHBG

-So, the dataset looks like so, using the first 2 patients as an example:
+So, the dataset looks like so:

 ```r